 A veteran, his or her authorized representative, or a Member of Congress may communicate the veteran's intent to seek benefits under the VR&E program.
-The veteran must follow up by completing an application for the program (See Step 1 under the section on Eligibility and Entitlement).
+The veteran must follow up by completing an application for the program.
 If the application is completed within one year of the communication of intent to file a claim, the date of the communication will be considered the date of formal application for benefits.
 The completion of applications is subject to time limits.
 Applications with missing information are returned for completion.
-The completed application must be returned within a year from the date of notification, or the veteran may be considered ineligible for benefits.27
+The completed application must be returned within a year from the date of notification, or the veteran may be considered ineligible for benefits.